Explore the broad diversity of projects funded through Unlocking Curious Minds from 2015 to now.

 What is Unlocking Curious Minds?

-People who already have some previous experience relating to science and technology are usually easier to engage than people who have not.
-Therefore, the challenge is to reach and inspire a broader base of New Zealanders through initiatives that cater for groups that have less opportunity to learn about and do science and technology.
+People who already have some previous science and technology experience are usually easier to engage than people who have none.
+Therefore, the challenge is to reach and inspire a broader base of New Zealanders through initiatives that cater for groups with fewer opportunities to learn about and do science and technology.

 - supporting education and community outreach initiatives that focus on science and technology

 - broadening participants’ ability to engage with science and technology

-- promoting the relevance of science and technology in their lives; and
+- promoting the relevance of science and technology in their lives

 - encouraging engagement in societal debate about science and technology issues facing the country.

-The goal of the fund (and indeed of the entire strategic plan) is to encourage and support all New Zealanders to engage with science and technology.
+The fund supports the entire strategic plan to encourage and support all New Zealanders to engage with science and technology.

 The application process

 How does the application process work?

-Unlocking Curious Minds is managed directly by MBIE (Ministry of Business, Innovation and Employment).
+Unlocking Curious Minds is managed directly by the Ministry of Business, Innovation and Employment (MBIE).